-4.1.15-5 is a photo by Branner, as Plate 60D in Lawson (1908).
-We interpret this photo as looking to the northeast, with the low spot being where the fence crossed a sag pond) at about elevation 320 feet.
-In this photo, the offset of the fence is about 6 feet.
-Hall trenched this site in 1980 and we assign this fence offset location as the primary offset zone.
+4.1.15-5 is a photo by Branner, published as Plate 60D in Lawson (1908).
+We interpret this photo as looking to the northeast, with the low spot being where the fence crossed a sag pond at about elevation 320 feet.
+In this photo, the offset of the fence is about 6 feet according to the caption for the prior-mentioned Plate 60.
+Hall trenched this site in 1980 and interpreted that this fence offset location as the primary offset zone.

-Symington interpreted that the fence had been displaced right laterally a total of 12.7 feet.
+On the other hand, Symington (in Lawson 1908 Fig. 38) interpreted that the fence had been displaced right laterally a total of 12.7 feet.

 Because of obvious discrepancies between these two renderings of this fence (Schussler's 1906 sketch and Symington's surveyed sketch), Bonilla and others, (1978, p.
+350)

-350) converted Symington's diagram to a 1:1 scale to make it easier to measure distances and also compare it at the same scale to Schussler's diagram.
+converted Symington's diagram to a 1:1 scale to make it easier to measure distances and also compare it at the same scale to Schussler's diagram.
 From Symington's revised diagram, Bonilla measured 2.7 meters of displacement on the main eastern trace and 0.6 meters on the western trace that was located 50 feet away.
-This means that the total discrete slip here of Lawson's "Fence A", excluding ground warping, was approximately 10.9 feet.
+This means that the total discrete slip here of Lawson's "Fence A", excluding ground warping, was approximately 10.8 feet.